mixstam1821/Xenia/README.md

 ```bash
 docker compose up --build
 ```
 The first time you run this, Docker will download the base Python image and install all dependencies inside the container.
-This takes **5–20 minutes**.
+This takes around 5 minutes.
 Subsequent starts are instant.

 When you see:
 ```